This author has been an educator, conductor, and trombonist for the past 40 years. His experience qualifies him as an expert in this field.

-The most popular of all of his marches which is now the national march of the United States of America - The Stars & Stripes Forever.
+The most popular of all of his marches is the Stars & Stripes Forever.
+This March was adopted by the congress as the National March of the United States of America.

 Percy Grainger (1882 - 1961)

-Much of his music was written for both the wind band and later orchestrated for the orchestra.
+Much of his music was written for both the wind band and later transcribed for the orchestra.
 Percy Grainger’s music is unique in that he has a special and most beautiful harmonic style of writing for wind instruments.
 His music and orchestrations demand the most out of the instrumentalist and or conductor.
-His use of complex rhythms are challenging for any musician.
+His use of complex rhythms is challenging for any musician.

 Claude T Smith (1932 - 1987)